Taking the Mystery Out of Staffing Agency Bill Rates!

-Some of our clients prefer to do their own calculations of direct costs so they can better decide if and when to hire directly; when to get work done by using a temporary or contract worker.
+Some of our clients prefer to do their own calculations of direct costs so they can better decide if and when to hire directly; when to get work done by using a temporary job seeker, contract worker, or direct hire.
 They have the math to know which the lowest cost staffing option is.

 We believe the DIRECT COST PRICING model is the most transparent and easy to manage pricing model in the staffing industry.
 It provides the right platform to have honest direct conversations about ways to reduce your staffing agency bill rate while protecting service and employee quality.

 Learn More About the Pricing Models Used by Staffing Agencies in the PNW

 If you are interested in learning more about staffing agency pricing practices, including the DIRECT COST PRICING model used by the PACE Staffing Network, or if you simply want to benchmark your current bill rates against what might be available to your company in the staffing marketplace, our Partner Services and Solutions team would be happy to answer your questions or concerns in a confidential conversation.

 Call us at 425-637-3312 or email us at email@example.com.

 We believe that pricing transparency is crucial to building trust between our staffing firm and your business, so take pride in explaining our pricing model and helping customers build a pricing package based on the real needs of your business.